Friday, October 3, 2008

 Elvis Costello 18: Kojak Variety

-Kojak Variety is very much a vanity project that has the cohesiveness of Almost Blue, his earlier Nashville experiment, but like that album, its success depends largely on what you think of his versions of other people’s songs (many of which dotted the setlists on the Mighty Like A Rose tour, much to the confusion of the audience).
-The songs could be considered “oldies”, as they run the gamut of pop standards, jazz and blues, with a couple of obscure Randy Newman, Bob Dylan and Ray Davies tunes to showcase some of his favorite songwriters.
+Kojak Variety is very much a vanity project that has the cohesiveness of his earlier Nashville experiment Almost Blue.
+Like that album, its success depends largely on what you think of his versions of other people’s songs (many of which dotted the setlists on the Mighty Like A Rose tour, much to the confusion of the audience).
+The songs could be considered “oldies”, as they run the gamut of pop standards, jazz, and blues, with a couple of obscure tunes by some of his favorite songwriters.

 The performances are stellar, with the dueling guitar styles of James Burton and Marc Ribot adding contrast, and the powerful drumming of Pete Thomas and Jim Keltner—at one instance on the same kit.
+Few of the performances stand a chance of “replacing” the originals, and Elvis himself had done better versions of some of these songs before or since.
 But it wasn’t intended to be a major statement, and wasn’t treated as such.
+Nor should it be.
 If Elvis sulked about that, he soon moved on.

-The reissue delivered further on the concept with the inclusion of “Ship Of Fools” (from the Kojak sessions) and other tracks from various ubiquitous cover albums, plus ten covers he’d recorded as a demo for George Jones (which the man apparently ignored) that further explore some of his favorite songs.
-But it remains one of the lesser lights in the catalog.
+The reissue delivered further on the concept with the inclusion of the Dead’s “Ship Of Fools” (the only “outtake” from the Kojak sessions) and other tracks from various ubiquitous cover albums, plus ten covers he’d recorded as demos for George Jones (which the man apparently ignored) that further explore some of his favorite songs.
+The George Jones tracks aside, the bonus disc was a nice way to mop up some strays that were the only reason to buy some of those odd albums.
+Yet it remains one of the lesser lights in the catalog.

 Elvis Costello Kojak Variety (1995)—